cbrands/frontend-nanodegree-mobile-portfolio/README.md

 * Compressed all images
 * Loading google webfont asynchroneously helpt significantly.
 Pagespeed still saw it as a performance hog so finally google webfont was eliminated altogether.
 * Minimized css using[cssminifier](https://cssminifier.com/) and placed the resulting css inline in index.html.
+* After some testing I noticed that the speed gain came from the inline css and not from minifiyng css.
+So for readability I replaced the minified inline css with the full css but kept it inline

 final score 93 for mobile and 94 for desktop